damnson-K/Analysis-Amazon-Web-Services-Sales-Captures-sales-flow-and-patterns./README.md

-# capstone_2
+Project: AWS SaaS Sales Dataset.
-Capstone Project 2: AWS SaaS Sales Dataset (Purwadhika) Data Science Program-2704.
 Here, I identified various problems related to the business needs and challenges of the company.
 This project focuses on data analysis, where I took on the role of a data analyst within the organization.

 **Contents**
 <br>